syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 1. Click Open on the toolbar.

-   > Note: The Open Test dialog box opens with a list of saved tests.
+   N> The Open Test dialog box opens with a list of saved tests.